antoinelbr/Symfony2_stock_AL/README.md

 * Inventory : An inventory is related to a single product and multiples Inventory Operations
 * InventoryOperation : An Inventory operation is an action of adding or removing products from the inventory

+the Business logic is located in:
+* src/AppBundle/

+The views are located in:
+* app/Resources/views/

+The static files are located in:
+* web/

+The Mysql dump is: symfony_inventory.sql

-The Inventory price of a product is updated based on the price of the last products added for this inventory
+The Inventory price of a product is updated based on the price of the last products added in the inventory.

 Since it's a simple application I made the Delete actions over GET requests.